Written by Hazel Secco, CFP®, CDFA®

 Assessing Your Current Financial Health

-- Your savings and investment nest egg
+- Your savings and investment accounts

-- Those pesky debts and monthly bills
+- Outstanding debts and monthly obligations

 Creating a Retirement Budget Blueprint

-- List those non-negotiable monthly expenses
+- List your essential monthly expenses

-- Build in a cushion for inflation
+- Build in room for inflation

 Setting Clear Financial Milestones